rathena/rathena/README.md

 				./athena-start start

 * Optional
-	* If you want to have your own forked version but still get updates from the main rathena branch
+	* If you want to have your own forked version but still get updates from the main rathena repository
 		* Fork this repository to your github account
 		* List the current configured remote repository for your fork